wattahay/cli-game-scripts/README.md

 	* Orange blocks destroy/explode green blocks that are pushed into them.
 	* **Orange blocks kill you** if you walk into them

-**Note:** You have brief chances to access the settings before every level.
-You must press the **Tab** key right after/before each level.

 ### Change Many Default Settings in the beast.py Script

 **Useful Variables**